 Commercial skydiving operations have various roles to fill on the ground that keep everything running smoothly.
 They have manifest people to meet, greet and organize everybody correctly, editors are required to assemble the awesome images and video, and groundskeeping staff to keep things presentable.
 Dropzones need reliable and personable people in these roles as ground staff as they are often the first point of contact with the general public.
 Similar to packing parachutes, a position in skydive operations gives you access to the knowledge, facilities, and contacts you need to help get a skydiving job.

 While not exactly a job as a skydiver, becoming a skydiving pilot (or ‘Jump Pilot’) is a good way for a stick-and-rudder type to work on getting the flying hours they need to progress their aviation career.
 Working a pilot job for a skydiving company is an exciting way to fly while developing vital career experience.
-Skydivers are a fun bunch to be around, and more than a few skydive pilots are jumpers themselves – joining in whenever someone else can be found to fly the plane for a bit.
+Skydivers are a fun bunch to be around, and more than a few skydive pilots are jumpers themselves, joining in whenever someone else can be found to fly the plane for a bit.

 The first employable position you can get actually skydiving for money is that of the camera flyer.
 Capturing images and videos of people’s once-in-a-lifetime experience is a valuable service for a dropzone to be able to offer.
 Most skydiving associations around the world require you to have a couple of hundred jumps completed before you can start practicing with a camera.
-At some point after that – if you communicate well and cultivate a responsible reputation on the dropzone – you should be allowed to start offering ‘spec’ jumps.
-You don’t get paid for these as you are officially there just to practice – but you do have the opportunity to sell your material to the student afterward..
+At some point after that, if you communicate well and cultivate a responsible reputation on the dropzone, you should be allowed to start offering ‘spec’ jumps.
+You don’t get paid for these as you are officially there just to practice, but you do have the opportunity to sell your material to the student afterward.
 These jumps help you to develop the skills you need to be valuable to the operation both in the air and on the ground.
 A flying camera is an excellent stepping stone to acquiring enough jumps to get to the next step…

 In the USA you need eight hundred skydives under your belt before you can take others along for the ride as a Tandem Instructor.
 The skydiving industry is built on a foundation of income generated by tandem skydiving, and as such, there is a steady demand for reliable, personable instructors to introduce the general public to the world of freefall.
 For many tandem instructors, taking tandem students for their first jump is an amazing privilege that gives them repeated access to the energy and thrill of what it is like to skydive for the first time.

-Very simply, coaching means passing on skills you have learned to other people who are already qualified, skydivers.
-While you can become a qualified coach relatively early in your jumping career – to develop the skill, knowledge, and reputation to turn coaching into real money takes vastly longer.
-There are coaches out there that make a living just from working as a coach, but almost all of them have passed through some or all of the other positions listed above to get there.
+Very simply, coaching means passing on skills you have learned to other people who are already qualified skydivers.
+While you can become a qualified coach relatively early in your jumping career, to develop the skill, knowledge, and reputation to turn coaching into real money takes vastly longer.
+There are coaches out there who make a living just from working as a coach, but almost all of them have passed through some or all of the other positions listed above to get there.
 This is a complex area best learned about in the field, and while it is entirely possible down the road, it is best thought of as a way of supplementing your work and providing some variety for the time being.